 What if your insurer won’t cover your dog

-If your current insurance company would exclude your dog from homeowners insurance coverage or would not insure you at all because of your pet, there may be alternatives to help you find homeowners coverage:
+If your current insurer would exclude your dog from homeowners insurance coverage or would not insure you at all because of your pet, there may be alternatives to help you find homeowners coverage:

 - If your dog is a service dog, you may receive an exception from your insurer to cover your pet.